royborgen/qbt_port_update/README.md

 ## Configuration
 See `port_update.config` for configuration options. alternativly you can set the needed configuration parameters as environment variables.
 The file `setenvs.sh` contains all needed variables.
-Modify it as needed an execute the script by running `. ./setenvs.sh`.
+Modify it as needed and execute the script by running `. ./setenvs.sh`.
 The leading dot (.) ensures that the script is sourced into the current shell session, making the environment available for the python script.